 Odd will finally have the chance to explore and build meaningful relationships, but countless others are still bound by the Thai coconut industry’s chains.
 Monkeys don’t want to be restrained, punished, and forced to pick coconuts all day long.
 These nurturing, empathetic animals have their own interests and want families and friendships—they aren’t ours to use.

-PETA is persistently working to help monkeys like Odd who are still suffering in Thailand’s coconut industry—and one way we’re doing that is by persuading major grocery retailers to stop selling coconut products obtained through forced monkey labor, as Albertsons, Target, and Costco have already done.
+PETA is persistently working to help monkeys like Odd who are still suffering in Thailand’s coconut industry—and one way we’re doing that is by persuading major grocery retailers to stop selling coconut products obtained through forced monkey labor, as Albertsons and Target have already done.

 Please join PETA in calling on grocery chains Publix and Tony’s Fresh Market to cut ties with companies that exploit monkeys: